HomeGrown novelty, art, indoor growing supply store opens in Mattoon

-MATTOON — Smoking accessories, indoor growing supplies, original artwork, pop culture novelties and more will available at the new HomeGrown head shop downtown.
+MATTOON — Smoking accessories, indoor growing supplies, original artwork, pop culture novelties and more are available at the new HomeGrown head shop downtown.

-Owner Ken Carr of Mattoon plans to official open his store, 1534 Broadway Ave., with special promotions from 11 a.m. to 7 p.m.
-Monday.
-Carr said his goal is to operate a safe, welcoming head shop that reflects his interests and carries a variety of products not available elsewhere locally.
+Owner Ken Carr of Mattoon said his goal is to operate a safe, welcoming shop that reflects his interests and carries a variety of products that support the cannabis lifestyle not available elsewhere locally.
+The business opened Monday at 1534 Broadway Ave.

-HomeGrown will not stock items that can be smoked or otherwise consumed, but it will sell bowls, bongs, rolling trays and papers, grinders, ashtrays, lighters and other smoking supplies.
+HomeGrown doesn't stock items that can be smoked or otherwise consumed, but it does sell accessories such as bowls, bongs, rolling trays and papers, grinders, ashtrays, lighters and other smoking supplies.
 Carr said he will keep the prices of even the costliest supplies under $100 at his store, where the entry age is 21.

 "I want to be able to provide quality for people at good prices," Carr said.

-HomeGrown also will serve as a sales gallery for door hangings and tapestries that Carr has painted.
+HomeGrown also serves as a sales gallery for door hangings and tapestries that Carr has painted.
 Carr said this functional artwork can serve in place of door beads, which have become difficult to find and expensive due to shortages of the needed wooden beads.
-The store's selection of pop culture novelties will feature Funko Pop! figurines, graphic novels, film cells in clear holders, patches, and more.
+The store's selection of pop culture novelties features Funko Pop! figurines, graphic novels, film cells in clear holders, patches, and more.

-The store will be open 10 a.m. to 5 p.m. or later Monday-Friday, 11 a.m.-4 p.m.
+The store is open 10 a.m. to 5 p.m. or later Monday-Friday, 11 a.m.-4 p.m.
 Saturday and closed Sunday each week.
 More information is available on the HomeGrown page on Facebook.

 Cities with the most entrepreneurs